213 S. Main St, Graham, NC

 128 East Front Street, Burlington, NC

-The Alamance Photography Club exhibit may be viewed from noon until 3 p.m., Monday through Saturday and prior to all Paramount Theater events and productions.
+The works of Kathy Alderman and Elaine Pelkey-Herrick will be on exhibit at the Paramount Theater, October 25 through December 16, 2018.
+They may be viewed from noon until 3:00pm, Monday through Saturday and prior to all Paramount Theater events and productions.

 Mebane Arts and Community Center

 Life in pieces: lauri daughtry and julie rachlin